DxNext/2016-Oct-L2/AppService/Labs/Functions/README.md

 ![](images/Try_4-1024x555.jpg)

-Make sure the Azure Storage Blob container name you use to trigger is the same as the Blob container name used to write the image from the first function.
+Click on **New Function** and choose a **BlobTrigger - C#**.
+Make sure the path name you use to trigger is the same as the Blob container name used to write the image from the first function.
 If you have not changed the default, the container name of the first function is _outcontainer_.

 ```csharp
 #r "System.IO"
 #r "System.Runtime"
 #r "System.Threading.Tasks"

 #r "Microsoft.WindowsAzure.Storage"

 using System;